23 Mar How to Hate Your Job (or 16 Things Not to Do)

 - It doesn’t have to be that way–even if drastic change isn’t immediately practical, small changes can still make a huge difference.

-- The world is better when people do what they feel they are meant to do–if you have a fulfilling day at work are you more or less likely to be smiley to the woman serving you lunch or more energetic with your kids that night?
+- The world is better when people do what they feel they are meant to do–if you have a fulfilling day at work, are you more or less likely to be friendly to the woman serving you lunch, or more energetic with your kids that night?
 That’s what I thought.
 Fulfillment is contagious.

 Wanting to fire yourself downright sucks.
 Trust me.
 I have been there.
 I’ve also identified the road that got me there.
 I’ve outlined it below.

 These are the actions and beliefs to avoid like the plague.
 While modeling success is life-changing, knowing what not to do (i.e. what leads to failure) is nearly as useful.
-Pardon the negativity but sometimes a pattern interrupt is needed.
+Pardon the negativity, but the world needs a massive pattern interrupt.

 Beware the following…